EMDR

 — Peter Levine, PhD

-Everyone experiences trauma.
-It sometimes shows up with a capital “T” — a singular traumatic episode that overwhelms the system.
-It can also show up with what we call small “t” traumas — events or life experiences that eclipse our capacity to cope.
+Trauma sometimes shows up with a capital “T” — a singular traumatic episode that overwhelms the system.
+Trauma can also be present with what we call small “t” traumas — ongoing events or life experiences that eclipsed our capacity to cope.

 Trauma is not what happened to us, but what we had to do in response to a situation that temporarily overwhelmed our capacity for resilience.
-For instance, these experiences may lead one to feel insecure, highly self-critical, or to experience difficulty trusting one’s self or others.
+For instance, these experiences may lead one to feel on edge or shut down, insecure, highly self-critical, or to experience difficulty trusting one’s self or others.
 These experiences may lead us to be overly accommodating, or to feel numb and checked out at the thought of conflict.